coinbase/coinbase-commerce-woocommerce/README.md

 ### From this repository

-Within the Github repository, click the Clone or Download button and Download a zip file of the repository, or clone it directly via commant line.
+Within the Github repository, click the Clone or Download button and Download a zip file of the repository, or clone it directly via command line.

 Within your WordPress administration panel, go to Plugins > Add New and click the Upload Plugin button on the top of the page.